 I finally reached the logs, dropped the tools and stripped off my shirt, letting the warm air wash over me.
 Walking around the logs, I frowned, debating which one to tackle first.
 I pulled on leather gloves and rubbed my hands in anticipation.

 * * *

 The heavy axe swung high above me.
 With a whispering sigh, it arced through the air and came down.
 The steel wedge clanged and sank deeper, the clap flat and muffled.
 I exhaled loudly, propped myself against the axe handle and wiped sweat off my brow.
 It was hot work, but I enjoyed the exertion.

 It was then that I noticed the silence, thick and oppressive like a blanket.
 As I leaned back, something touched me and I froze.
 I turned my head slowly and snorted.
 It was only a branch.
 Hell!

 Overhead the clouds were gathering.
 I looked around and the shadows were all about, growing black in the forest depths.
 Somewhere a branch crashed through the canopy and I waited for it to strike.
 Nothing.
 It must have caught on the lower limbs.

 The log groaned, and with a crackling like frying bacon, a thin line ran quickly down its length.
 I took another swing and the axe slammed against the burred top of the wedge.
 The echo rang hollow.
 With a crack the log split to reveal its dark, almost red core.
 Sinewy strands bound the two halves.
 With quick swings of the axe, I cut through, grunting with satisfaction as the halves rolled apart.

-Sitting on one of the logs, I tilted back my head and drank deeply from the water bottle.
+I sat on one of the logs, tilted back my head, and drank deeply from the water bottle.
 The water was warm and flat.
 Looking up, I could see that the band of darkness had covered the sky and the air had turned gray.
 I slowly stood up and stared at the clouds.